core-wg/oscore/draft-ietf-core-object-security.md

 In contrast to CoAP, where OSCORE does not protect header fields to enable CoAP-CoAP proxy operations, the use of OSCORE with HTTP is restricted to transporting a protected CoAP message over an HTTP hop.
 Any unprotected HTTP message fields may reveal information about the transport of the OSCORE message and enable various denial of service attacks.
 It is recommended to additionally use TLS {{RFC5246}} for HTTP hops, which enables encryption and integrity protection of headers, but still leaves some information for traffic analysis.

+# Observe Without Intermediaries

+OSCORE is designed to support proxy operations, but may also be used in applications without intermediaries.
+In settings where intermediaries are not present, or where intermediaries allow multiple responses to one request, Observe processing may be simplified as is specified in this section.

+OSCORE MUST set Inner Observe.
+Any value of the Outer Observe is ignored.

+The processing specified in {{observe-option-processing}} and {{observe-replay-processing}} is omitted.

+## Verifying the Request

+Omit the processing of {{observe-ver-req}}.

+## Protecting the Response

+Replace {{observe-prot-res}} with

+### Supporting Observe

+If Observe is implemented:

+Replace step 3 in {{prot-res}} with:

+A. Compute the AEAD nonce as described in {{nonce}}.

+  * For responses that are not Observe notifications:

+      * Either use the nonce from the request, or
+      * Encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

+  *  For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

+## Verifying the Response

+Replace {{observe-ver-res}} with

+### Supporting Observe

+If Observe is implemented:

+Replace step 6 of {{ver-res}} with:

+E. If the response is a notification, i.e. there is an Inner Observe, then

+* If the request was not an Observe registration, then go to 9.

+* If the Partial IV was not present in the response (step 4), then go to 9.

+* Initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.

+Otherwise, delete the attribute-value pair (Token, {Security Context, PIV}).

+An error condition occurring while processing a response in an observation does not cancel the observation.
+A client MUST NOT react to failure in step 5 by re-registering the observation immediately.

 # CDDL Summary {#cddl-sum}